Mount Makiling

 The mountain is sacred to many pilgrims and is widely believed to be the home of the diwata named Maria Makiling.
 It is one of the most known bundok dambana in Calabarzon.
 It was declared as an ASEAN Heritage Park in 2013, with the title of "Mount Makiling Forest Reserve".

 Mythology and Legend

-Maria Makiling is a beautiful fairy or goddess who watches over the mountain.
-She is known for her beauty and is often shown with accompanied by tiny winged fairies called lambana.
-She protects the mountain and helps the people who rely on it for food and resources.
-Some stories also say that the nearby lake, Laguna de Bay, and its fish are part of her care.
-According to legend, she was sent by Bathalà, a powerful god, to help the people in their daily lives.

 Maria Makiling was the protector and guardian of Mount Makiling.
 Thus, modern sightings of her were even reported.
 Maria Makiling is a common subject among Filipino artists, ranging from painters and sculptors to graphic novelists.
 Prior to the conversion of the natives to Christianity, Maria Makiling was already known as Makiling, a diwata sent by Bathala in Mount Makiling to aid mankind in their daily tasks.
 The 'Maria' was added by the Spanish in a bid to 'rebrand' her as Catholic and to further subjugate the natives into Spanish imperialism.

 The contour of the mountain is said to be that of her in a reclining position.
 In some accounts, Maria Makiling, while serving as a diwata of Bathala in Mount Makiling, was heartbroken by a mortal man, and thus chose to remain hidden from mortal view thereafter.